Corporate governance is the key to safeguard minority shareholder rights

-The Companies Act has fair corporate governance guidelines, covering issues like the independence of the board of directors, fair opinion of the auditors, related-party transactions, disclosure of facts in financial statement related to corporate governance.
+The Companies Act has fair corporate governance guidelines, covering issues like the independence of the board of directors, fair opinion of the auditors, related-party transactions, disclosure of facts in financial statements related to corporate governance.

 2.Securities Exchange Board of India (Sebi)

-Sebi being the regulatory body of Indian financial markets, acts as a watchdog and regulates the companies through various regulations to protect the interest of the shareholders.
+Sebi being the regulatory body of Indian financial markets acts as a watchdog and regulates the companies through various regulations to protect the interest of the shareholders.

 3. Institute of Chartered Accountants of India (ICAI)

 The constitutional body for chartered accountants stipulates the accounting standards and dos-and-don’ts for the community to follow.
 Auditors and forensic auditors, who play crucial roles in corporate governance compliance, are expected to adhere to these rules.

 4. Institute of Company Secretaries of India (ICSI)

 Similar to ICAI, ICSI has issued secretarial guidelines for company secretaries to dispense their duties ethically.